labibrahman/emaildebtforgiveness.me/index.md

 ---
 title: Celebrate Email Debt Forgiveness Day!
-seo_title: Email Debt Forgiveness Day
 layout: page
 feature_text: |
   # Celebrate Email Debt Forgiveness Day!
-  If there’s an email response you’ve wanted to send but been too anxious to send, you can send it on April 30th
+  If there’s an email response you’ve wanted to send but been too anxious to send, you can send it on **April 30th**
   <div class="email-icon"></div>
 ---